 4. Condor Tool & Knife Bushlore

 The Condor Tool and Knife Bushlore has raised the standards bar for bushcrafting knives.
 It’s a ridiculously strong 1075 high-carbon steel blade with an elegant gray/black marble look to its Micarta handle.
-It comes with a full leather sheath and fire starter and is an insane value.
+It comes with a full leather sheath and fire starter and is an immense value.

 5. Helle Temagami

 If you’re looking for a beauty pageant appeal in your bushcraft knife or one for the wife, the Helle Temagami, designed by Les Stroud of Survivorman fame, should top your list.
 This knife proves that beauty and braun can go together nicely.
 Diminutive but durable, a great addition to your kit.

 The handle is made of beautiful linseed oiled birch matched nicely by the triple-layered 3 ½-inch blade of stainless steel.
 Boasting a plain edge, flat grind and desired drop point tip and weighing just 3 ounces, the Helle Temagami knife is every Buschcrafter’s dream knife.